resibots/blackdrops/docs/implemented_scenarios.md

 - State space (4-D): [q0, q1, q2, q3]
 - Action space (4-D): [dq0, dq1, dq2, dq3]
-- The actuators take velocity commands, but operate in torque mode (i.e., they respect the maximum torques, maximum velocities and joint limits)
+- Velocity-controlled actuators
 - Duration of 4 seconds for each episode
 - Sampling/control rate at 10Hz (i.e., steps of 0.1 seconds)
-- 2 random trials
+- 1 random trial

 #### How to run it